What is a drawdown lifetime mortgage?

 Your adviser will be able to explain how:

 - A drawdown lifetime mortgage is a loan secured against your home.
-It will reduce the value of your estate and may affect your entitlement to means-tested benefits
+It will reduce the value of your estate and may affect your entitlement to means-tested benefits now or in the future

 - Compared to some other types of lifetime mortgage interest rates can be slightly higher with a drawdown plan